 The Gulf of Mexico is one of the most beautiful corners of the world, and yet most of us only know about the tourist hotspots it has to offer.
-Well, those days are finally over with these 16 interesting facts about the Gulf of Mexico – just what you need to liven up your day!
+Well, those days are finally over with these fun facts about the Gulf of Mexico – just what you need to liven up your day!

 It’s the 9th largest body of water in the world.

 There are 3,540 miles of coastline, plus the 236 miles around Cuba.

 4. It’s hundreds of millions of years old.

 It was formed when continental plates collided 300 million years ago.

 The sea floor then sank to create the rest of it, with half of it still largely made up of shallow waters sitting on top of continental shelves.

 5. You’ll likely never get to the bottom of it!